 * These services apply to homes under warranty whose building permit was applied for on or after February 1, 2014.
-If your building permit was applied for before February 1, 2014, learn more about our pre-mandatory warranty services available.
+If your building permit was applied for before February 1, 2014, contact us to learn more about our pre-mandatory warranty services available.

-Login to the Homeowner Portal and select the File a Claim option; or in writing to our insurer, The New Home Warranty Insurance (Canada) Corporation (NHWICC), either electronically or by mail.
+Step 1: Log in to the Homeowner Portal and select File a Claim option; or in writing to our insurer, The New Home Warranty Insurance (Canada) Corporation (NHWICC), either electronically or by mail.

 Note: Before you file a claim, be sure to check your warranty insurance expiry date(s).
 If you have any questions, contact us.
 To log into the Homeowner Portal the first time, use your personal invitation code.

-- If a homeowner disagrees with a decision and wishes to contest it, there are other claims resolution options available to you, including section 519 of the Insurance Act.
+Step 6: If a homeowner disagrees with a decision and wishes to contest it, there are other claims resolution options available, including section 519 of the Insurance Act.